 Interning opportunties through UGA

-Romance Languages study abroad programs offer credit-bearing internships.
-UGABA summer program students take SPAN 4090/4191 and are matched with an internship of interest to them.
-In Argentina Spanish students recently interned at the Garrahan pediatric hospital, the CEMIC hospital, Italian and Armenian bilingual schools, the Defensoría del Pueblo de la Ciudad de Buenos Aires, and with a marketing firm to promote Criss Angel's magic show in Buenos Aires.
-Opportunities like these are available through the Portuguese Flagship Program, the Teaching in Italy internship, and UGA en España as well.
+Romance Languages study abroad programs can offer credit-bearing internships.
+Speak with program directors to find out what opportunities are available through the Portuguese Flagship Program, the Teaching in Italy internship, and UGA en España.
 If you would like to use your language skills interning full-time in Washington D.C. for a semester and earn credit, look into UGA's Washington Semester Program.

 What sets these internships apart are the strong built-in supports for UGA students, the rigor of interning in a second language, faculty guidance, and the fact that there is no difficulty transferring credit.
 Academic departments are responsible for granting earned academic credit for external internships at UGA.
 So if you are seeking an external internship, contact your advisor early in your planning efforts and review the procedures in detail.